Changes in Health Video Advertising in the Last 10 Years

 4. Sentimental Health Video Advertising

 Putting viewers into other people’s shoes was an increasing trend in healthcare video marketing.
-Simultaneously raising awareness and eliciting emotion and empathy, creating a very effective video content marketing strategy.
 In 2019, The National Autistic Society’s Make It Stop ad campaign promoted a more thorough understanding of sensory overload in autistic children by showing their first-person perspectives.
 Through these two adverts, the viewer could experience the effects of receiving too much sensory information and see how this impacts different children in various ways.
 This therefore evoked compassion and gave a stronger grasp of how inhospitable the world is towards autism.
 A valuable insight into autism, this ad campaign was significant in raising awareness for a stigmatised health condition.

 The NHS also took a more sentimental approach towards promoting their Organ Donation Pass It On ad campaign in 2019.
 A woman letting a heart-shaped balloon drift off to a hospital patient highlighted how organ donation can transform someone’s life.
 This simple yet tear-jerking message portrayed the emotional impact and high demand for organ donation.
 Therefore, incorporating a more personal touch can work wonders in relating to the public and reaching more viewers.